 A new reality TV show called Undercover Boss will soon hit the air.
 The idea is for top executives to go undercover by working as rank and file (ordinary) employees in their own organization.
 Each week a different executive will work undercover deep inside their company.

-The show is set to premier February 7, 2010 after the Super Bowl.
+The show is set to premiere (in the US) in February 2010 after the Super Bowl (American football).

 It seems that by helping executives become aware of what it’s like at the bottom of the ladder in their corporate hierarchy, that they would somehow become enlighten and change how they conduct business and/or run the organization.